Dead End: Paranormal Park: Reception

 The series was received positively.
 David Opie of Digital Spy argued that the series satiates the "endless need for adorable queer animation" and noting other animated series with queer-inclusive stories.
 Abbey White of The Hollywood Reporter said the series is not "typical" for animated series, noted the "racially-, gender- and sexuality-diverse cast" and argued the series smashes genres and is "equal parts comedy, horror and coming of age."
 Ben Mitchell, the editor-in-chief of Skwigly called the series a "horror comedy...for younger audiences" and praised the well-developed characters and "incredible attention to detail" in production design.
 Reuben Baron of Paste called the series "groundbreaking" and argued that U.S. senators Roger Marshall, Mike Lee, Mike Braun, Steve Daines, and Kevin Cramer demanded new content warnings because the series centers on a trans protagonist.
 Baron criticized the series for not capturing the "visual charm" of the DeadEndia comic and saying the series "tones down" some themes from the comic while praising the writing and treatment of autism in the series.

 Jade King of TheGamer argued that the series is "delightfully queer" and said it comes together in a "warm, comforting, and spooky animated adventure".
 She also praised the show's character development and said the show should not be overlooked.
 Charles Pulliam-Moore of The Verge called the series a "shining example" of what queer creators can do "when given the resources and freedom to tell their own stories", said its existence is evident in the impact of "other recent progressively minded cartoons" on modern animation and hoped that Netflix renewed the series.
 Kristy Puchko of Mashable called it a "kinetic and heartwarming adventure cartoon" which delivers on LGBTQ representation and is true to the source material.
 Barry Levitt of The Daily Beast called the series a "incredibly fun journey" with bright and inviting "colors and charming character designs filling every frame" and said it is a "miracle" the series is coming out, with transphobic rhetoric on the rise.

-Controversy

 In 2025, the show received renewed attention when Chaya Raichik posted a clip of the show on her Libs of TikTok Twitter page, where Barney says that he is transgender.
 Elon Musk responded to the video by urging his followers to "cancel Netflix for the health of your kids".
 Hamish Steele, the show's creator, stated on Bluesky that he received both "homophobic and antisemitic emails".